This Step: Get a Drivers License

-- Certificate of Completion from a state-approved driver education school that includes the three-hour DWI component (if younger than 18)
+- Certificate of Completion from a state-approved driver education school that includes 3 hours for the DWI component

-- GDL driving log signed by your parent or guardian (if younger than 18); this should show that you completed 50 hours of supervised driving practice, including ten nighttime hours
+- GDL driving log signed by your parent or guardian; this should show that you completed 50 hours of supervised driving practice, including 10 hours at night

-- One proof of identity; you must show your date of birth with at least one of the proof of identity or identification number documents
+- Proof of identity; you must show your date of birth with at least 1 document proving identity or identification number documents

 - Current registration and proof of liability insurance for your road test vehicle*

-*You must provide a road test vehicle driven to the testing site by a licensed driver; if you are younger than 18, bring your parent or guardian.
+*You must provide a road test vehicle driven to the testing site by a licensed driver and bring your parent or guardian.
 Before your road test begins, an examiner will ensure it is in safe working condition.